Do you know the actual definition of a myth?

 PRODUCTIVITY MYTH #3: GETTING READY FOR THE DAY IS A WASTE OF TIME

-Honestly, my morning routine, including getting up, getting dressed, doing my hair, putting on makeup, and having breakfast is a priority for me.
+Honestly, my morning routine, including getting up, taking a shower, getting dressed, doing my hair, putting on makeup, and having breakfast is a priority for me.
 It makes me feel more productive (and honestly, more human).
 So I do it every. single. day.

 When you have the right tools and routines, getting ready for the day really doesn’t take that much time.
 I’m going to be campaigning hard this year for female entrepreneurs to get ready for the day (and sharing helpful tips and tutorials for how to do it along the way).